edriso/journal-laravel/README.md

 # Journal-Laravel

-Building a full stack web app using Laravel
+Building a full stack blog using Laravel

 ### App Features